Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 ## Deployment

-This are the steps I followed in deploying the website
+These are the steps I followed in deploying the website

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, I navigated to the Settings tab